Cristina-Pat/address-book/docs/domain-models-test-plan.md

 ### Core Features
 **US1**\
-As an Address Book app user, I want to be able to add a contact to the address book, so that I can maintain a record of the contacts, each containing a name, phone number and email address.
+As an Address Book app user, I want to be able to add a contact to the address book, so that I can maintain a record of the contacts, each containing a name, phone number and email address.\
+**Tests**\
+*Test 1* - Contact constructor sets expected values when valid: \
+ 1.1 - name can't be null, empty or whitespace, and it has more than 3 characters,\
+ 1.2 - phone number has 11 numbers\
+ 1.3 - email address has a correct format.\
+*Test 2* -  When a contact is added the contacts list contains that contact's details.

 **US2**\
 As an Address Book app user, I want to be able to search by a name, so that I can view the contact details associated